jvilk/site/index.md

 image:
   feature: me-2.jpg
 excerpt: "John Vilk is PhD candidate at UMass Amherst."
-modified: 2016-08-18T16:18:38.564948-04:00
+modified: 2018-11-18T16:18:38.564948-04:00
 ---

-I am a PhD candidate at the University of Massachusetts Amherst.
-I work in the [PLASMA](http://www.cs.umass.edu/~plasma/) lab with [Emery Berger](http://emeryberger.com/).
+I am a software engineer at [Stripe](https://stripe.com/) working remotely from Corvallis, Oregon.
+Prior to that, I completed my PhD at the University of Massachusetts Amherst while working in the [PLASMA](http://www.cs.umass.edu/~plasma/) lab with [Emery Berger](http://emeryberger.com/).
 Feel free to [contact me](../contact/) if you want to get in touch!

 * Table of Contents
 {:toc}